 There is no more effective tactic of increasing your content and number of pages on your website than to blog.
 If you don’t have a blog, you’ve messed up along the way and need to remedy that mistake immediately.
 Get your web designer to integrate a blog on your site immediately, it shouldn’t cost much and there should be several options depending on how your site was built.
 A blog has value because it lets you add new content quickly and efficiently, without the need for new page design and custom coding.
 This means it’s cheap and easy, meaning everyone from your secretary to your intern can contribute on a regular basis.

 Companies that blog get 55% more website visitors -HubSpot

 We suggest you put together a content plan that’s achievable and that involves as many people in your organization as possible, by requiring four different employees to each post one article per week you’ll soon easily generate content quickly enough to show results.
-We’ve written many articles and a great eBook on The Art & Science of Blogging that will help you navigate the waters of blogging.
+We’ve written many articles on The Art & Science of Blogging that will help you navigate the waters of blogging.

 Don't Be Misled, Understand the Point of Blogging

 Do not forget the point of blogging or you'll end up trying to understand why your campaign is failing.
 The primary benefit of consistent, frequent blogging is to add new indexed pages to your website.
 Many organizations make a mistake when they don't keep that top of mind while they're blogging.
 They get caught up in the wrong things and completely blow their opportunity to drive bottom-line metrics they began their campaign to produce.
 It's about growing traffic, leads, nurturing mature leads, and handing sales warm opportunities.

 - They get too caught up in capturing this magic voice and the perfect sentence structure.

 - They get too caught up in the concept that every article needs to be perfect.

 - Articles sit in review for weeks, if not months

 - Their team isn't fed enough new content to promote